kr-colab/disperseNN2/docs/source/usage.rst

 - ``--validation_split``: the proportion of training data held out for validation between batches for hyperparameter tuning.
 We use 0.2.
 - ``--batch_size``: we find that batch_size=10 works well.
 - ``--threads``: number of threads to use during training.
-- ``--learning_rate``: learning rate to use during training.
-It's scheduled to decrease by 2x every 10 epochs with no decrease in validation loss.
 - ``--pairs``: the total number of pairs to include in the analysis.
 Defaults to all pairs.
 - ``--pairs_encode``: the number of pairs to include in the gradient in the encoder portion of the neural network.
 Default: all pairs.
 - ``--pairs_estimate``: the number of pairs to include in the estimator portion of the neural network.
 Default: all pairs.